 Person airlifted to hospital following Petersburg shooting

 PETERSBURG, Va.
-(WWBT) - Petersburg police are investigating a shooting that sent one person to the hospital.
+(WWBT) - Petersburg police are investigating a shooting that lead to a crash and sent one person to the hospital in critical condition.

-Police were called to the 900 block of W. Wythe Street just after 12:30 p.m. on Monday, May 16 on reports of a person shot.
+Renee Bynum who lives off of W. Wythe St. said Just after 12 p.m. she heard gunshots down her road followed by a loud bang.

+The next thing she heard was her neighbor knocking at her door asking for help.

 Officials say the person is sustaining life-threatening injuries and had to be airlifted to an area hospital.